 Dafang Wu is the founder of DWU Consulting LLC and has 25+ years of airport finance and operations consulting experience, currently serving as a consultant to ACI-NA and numerous U.S. airports.
-This article reflects his direct observations across the airport industry.
+This article reflects his direct observations across the airport industry, 2019–2024.
 Visit dwuconsulting.com.

-Who this is for.
-If you are a CEO or CFO — this article shows you how AI makes you a true organizational superpower, and what your competitors are quietly building while you wait.
-If you are a department head, director, or manager — this article describes your job, shows you what it looks like when AI takes the processing off your plate, and gives you what you need to make the case to your CFO.
+If you are a CEO or CFO — this article describes how AI can provide organizational advantages, and what peer organizations are building, based on DWU observations.
+If you are a department head, director, or manager — this article describes observed job functions, illustrates how AI can automate processing, and provides examples to support a case to your CFO.

 I. The CEO and CFO With AI: A Different Kind of Leader